cosmos/sdk-tutorials/academy/archive-content/course-ida/discord-info.md

 ## Interchain Developer Academy Channels on Discord

-Within the Academy Discord, you'll find the following topic-specific channels:
+Within the Academy Discord, you will find the following topic-specific channels:

 ![IMAGE DESCRIPTION](/course-ida/images/discord-channel.png)